 - Fill the reservoir with fresh water, reattach it to the brewer, and brew without a K cup to rinse the coffee maker.

-- Refill the tank and repeat freshwater brew cycles to rid the machine off of any vinegar.
+- Refill the tank and repeat freshwater brew cycles to rid the machine of all the vinegar.